little-apps/little-system-cleaner/README.md

 Little System Cleaner is currently a work in progress and therefore, it is not working 100%.
 If you would like to help develop Little System Cleaner, please [contact us](http://www.little-apps.com/contact.html).
 If you would like to submit a bug report or feature request, please go to [https://github.com/little-apps/little-system-cleaner/issues](https://github.com/little-apps/little-system-cleaner/issues).

+### Show Your Support ###

+Little Apps relies on people like you to keep our software running.
+If you would like to show your support for Little System Cleaner, then you can [make a donation](http://www.little-apps.com/?donate) using PayPal, Payza or Bitcoins.
+Please note that any amount helps (even just $1).

 ### Credits ###

 Little Apps would like to thank the following for helping Little System Cleaner: